MLvaibhav/Stackoverflow-tag-predictor/README.md

     print(tables[0][0])
     return(len(tables))

 #creating new database that will contain our preprocessed data
+#here we are calling above made functions such as create_connection to create database connection , create_table to create a new table and then checktableexists checks
+#if the table created exists or not
 def create_database_table(database, query):
     conn = create_connection(database)
     if conn is not None: